kvesteri/sqlalchemy-utils/docs/data_types.rst

 Data types
 ==========

 SQLAlchemy-Utils provides various new data types for SQLAlchemy.
+In order to gain full advantage of these datatypes you should use automatic data coercion.
+See :func:`force_auto_coercion` for how to set up this feature.

 .. module:: sqlalchemy_utils.types